jamestomasino/labs.tomasino.org/content/post/disqus-in-amp.md

 As a follow up to my [previous post][] where I converted this blog to take advantage of the [AMP Project][], I've finally managed to reintegrate [comments][].
 I wasn't expecting this to be nearly as difficult as it was, but a few barriers quickly popped up.

 - AMP doesn't allow 3rd party javascript
-- No `amp-comments` component yet created
+- No `comments` component yet created
 - IFrame support is tricky

 Ok, so it's hard.
 So what?